sameo/cncf-toc/reviews/sandbox/2022/2022-Confidential-Containers-annual.md

 _What do you know about adoption, and how has this changed since your last review / since you joined Sandbox?
 If you can list companies that are adopters of your project, please do so._

+Cloud Providers (Microsoft, Alibaba, IBM) are pusuring offerings which will include Confidential Containers, they are actively engaged in the community.
+At recent KubeCon EU Microsoft invited early adopters to sign up to try out confidential containers in Azure.

 ## Project Goals

 ### Performance

 _How has the project performed against its goals since the last review?_
+Taking our last Review as the point we were granted sandbox status we now have a release schedule with release that do deliver enable the use of multiple TEE and hardware platforms to enforce application security requirements with transparent deployment of unmodified containers.

 ### Current Goals

 _What are the current goals of the project?
 For example, are you working on major new features?
 Or are you concentrating on adoption or documentation?_

+Current Focus on

+- improving CI/CD and release process
+- remove dependance on forks from upstream projects and upstream our requirements
+- focus on delivering Use Case solutions

 ## How Can CNCF Help the Project?

 ## Incubation Criteria

 _Do you think that your project meets the criteria for [incubation](https://github.com/cncf/toc/blob/main/process/graduation_criteria.md#incubating-stage)?_

+We have further work to do to reach the adopter threshold for incubation which we would currently expect to achieve

+Clearly documented security processes explaining how to report security issues to the project, and describing how the project provides updated releases or patches to resolve security vulnerabilities